cmelchior/jervis-ffb/docs/rule-discussions.md

    applied, e.g., because the entire team has Loner.
 For now, Jervis just treat the roll as wasted.
 Mostly because it is easier to implement and the the chance of this happening is virtually zero.

+4. (Page 42) Order of events in End-of-Turn isn't well-defined.
+E.g. it is unclear if Special Play Cards like Assassination Attempt trigger before or after Throw a Rock and when temporary skills or abilities are removed.

+    For now we choose the (somewhat arbitrary) order:
+    - Prayers Of Nuffle (Throw a Rock)
+    - Special Play Cards
+    - Temporary Skills/Characteristics are removed
+    - Stunned Players are now prone